Sharp Inequalities between Total Variation and Hellinger Distances for Gaussian Mixtures: Applications

-In a typical empirical Bayes setting, one has i.i.d. observations generated by $f_{\pi}$.
-Here, we consider a more general data generating process in \eqref{eq:huber-density} that allows the presence of arbitrary outliers.
-This requires the estimator $\widehat{f}$ to be robust, and thus the Yatracos' estimator satisfying the risk bound in Theorem \ref{theorem:robust} is adopted here.
+In a typical empirical Bayes setting, one has i.i.d. observations generated from $f_{\pi}$.
+Here, we consider a more general data-generating process in \eqref{eq:huber-density} that allows the presence of arbitrary outliers.
+This requires the estimator $\widehat{f}$ to be robust, and thus the Yatracos' estimator satisfying the risk bound in Theorem~\ref{theorem:robust} is adopted here.

 We note that the clean data setting of the problem with $\epsilon = 0$ has been well studied in the literature \citep{james1961estimation, efron1972empirical, efron1973stein, johnstone2002function, ignatiadis2025empirical}, and the nonparametric maximum likelihood estimator (NPMLE) and sieve MLE are shown to achieve the parametric rate up to some logarithmic factor \citep{wong1995probability, genovese2000rates, ghosal2001entropies, jiang2009general, saha2020nonparametric, soloff2025multivariate}.
-However, when $\epsilon>0$, it is unclear whether the NPMLE still works with presence of arbitrary outliers.
-We suspect that the error rate of the NPMLE has a highly sub-optimal dependence on $\epsilon$.
+However, when $\epsilon>0$, it is unclear whether the NPMLE still works in the presence of arbitrary outliers.
+We conjecture that the error rate of the NPMLE has a highly sub-optimal dependence on $\epsilon$.

-In terms of the technique of analyzing the regret bound, results in \citet{jiang2009general, saha2020nonparametric, soloff2025multivariate} and related papers crucially rely on the Hellinger control of the Fisher divergence.
-See Theorem E.1 of \citet{saha2020nonparametric} for instance.
-Note that these works employed a regularized version of $\widehat{\theta}(X)$ in the following form to avoid numerical instability when the denominator becomes close to zero.
+In terms of techniques for analyzing the regret bound, results in \citet{jiang2009general, saha2020nonparametric, soloff2025multivariate} and related works crucially rely on controlling the Fisher divergence via the Hellinger distance.
+See, for instance, Theorem E.1 of \citet{saha2020nonparametric}.
+These works employ a regularized version of $\widehat{\theta}(X)$ to avoid numerical instability when the denominator is close to zero: